Komatsu respects the rights of individuals to privacy and this Policy sets out how Komatsu collects and treats Personal Information.

 2.5 Direct Marketing

-Komatsu will only use or disclose Personal Information for the purpose of direct marketing where such use or disclosure is permitted by Australian Privacy Principle 7.
+Komatsu will only use or disclose Personal Information for the purpose of direct marketing where such use or disclosure is permitted by Information Privacy Principle 3.
 When engaging in direct marketing Komatsu will provide a simple means by which an individual may easily request not to receive direct marketing communications from Komatsu and Komatsu will include a prominent statement that the individual may make such a request.
 Komatsu will also comply with any such request.

 2.6 Disclosure of Personal Information overseas